 Welcome!
 FoodLoops is a cultural deep mapping project by students in Communications 3700 at TRU.
-Using the Kamloops Food and Urban Agriculture Plan as a base, students formed five groups and set out to research and tell some stories of citizens who are passionate about local food production, food distribution, food festivals and events, food literacy, and food assistance in Kamloops.
+Using the Kamloops Food and Urban Agriculture Plan as a base, students over two years of the course formed groups and set out to research and tell some stories of citizens who are passionate about local food production, food distribution, food festivals and events, food literacy, building community through food, and food assistance in Kamloops.
 During the Fall 2018 semester, we mapped the three neighbourhoods that make up Downtown: Sagebrush, City Centre, and the West End.
-In Fall 2019, we will be mapping the Tranquille Corridor.
-We thank the City of Kamloops, the Kamloops Food Policy Council, and Interior Community Services for their guidance and support.
+In Fall 2019, we mapped the North Shore.
+We thank the City of Kamloops, the Kamloops Food Policy Council, the Kamloops Food Bank, and Interior Community Services for their guidance and support.
 We are also very grateful to the people who allowed us to share their passion—thank you so much for participating in our map.
 Questions or comments?
 Please contact Professor Kathleen Scherf.

 Start exploring different FoodLoops stories using the various pinned locations below.

 In our class project, we seek to map the stories of citizens who are passionate about local food culture, with the goal of increasing interest in this topic.